o-morikawa/Gaugefields.jl/README.md

 # Abstract

-[NOTE: This is an extended version by Okuto Morikawa, in order to implement higher-form gauge fields
- (i.e., 't Hooft twisted boundary condition/flux).]

-[NOTE: O.M. also provides a memory-safer code set than the original one.]

 This is a package for lattice QCD codes.
 Treating gauge fields (links), gauge actions with MPI and autograd.

+This is an extended version by Okuto Morikawa, in order to implement higher-form gauge fields
+ (i.e., 't Hooft twisted boundary condition/flux).

+[~~NOTE: O.M. also provides a memory-safer code set than the original one.~~ This has been fixed on v0.4.0.]

 <img src="LQCDjl_block.png" width=300>